ALM-Rangers/Guidance/src/DevOps/manage-database-upgrades.md

 - Add the Batch Script or Command Line task to your release pipeline.
 - Configure the task to execute each of the *.sql files using [SQLCMD.EXE](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility).
 You must ensure that the *.sql files can be executed several times.
 For example, before updating a schema, the scripts needs to validate if the update has already been applied.

+The scripts should be created in a way that they can be executed multiple times over the time:
+- before creating a column on a table there should be a validation if the the column already exists, if the column has the correct data type, ...
+- before creating reference data, ensure the data already exist and in this case update it accordingly.
+- ...

+Another challenge with this strategy relates to the order to be used to execute the scripts: object dependencies should be manually managed.

+Finally, the scripts may also include rollback scripts.
+There processes should be also be tested regularly!

 #### Version databases in development environment